Best Cheap Health Insurance in Nebraska (2025)

 Health insurance in Nebraska costs an average of $743 per month, but the average rate with income-based discounts is $93 per month.

-• Your plan tier affects how much you pay for health insurance.
+- Your plan tier affects how much you pay for a medical insurance plan.
 Plans that pay less of your medical bills, like Catastrophic and Bronze, cost less each month but make you pay more when you go to the doctor.

 Get affordable health insurance in Nebraska

-You could pay an average of $93 per month for health insurance in Nebraska if you qualify for discounts based on your income.
+You could pay an average of $93 per month for an individual health insurance plan in Nebraska if you qualify for discounts based on your income.

 You can apply a subsidy to a plan from any company.
 You can use them on Bronze, Silver and Gold plans, but not on Catastrophic plans.